3 nights starting from

 Day 3: Warwick St Marys, Coventry Cathedral & Holy Trinity Church.

-First of all to England’s second city and St Philip’s Anglican Cathedral, a rare and fine example of English Baroque dating to 17.15.
+First of all to England’s second city and St Philip’s Anglican Cathedral, a rare and fine example of English Baroque dating to 1715.
 Then an external view of Pugin’s St Chad’s, before heading to Shrewsbury for its Roman Catholic Cathedral and ancient Abbey dating back to 1083 when it was founded as a Benedictine monastery.
-Finally to Tong St Bartholomew, dedicated in 1410, and considered to be one of the finest examples of a church built in perpendicular style in the country, before returning to Lichfield for approximately 1700.
+Finally to Tong St Bartholomew, dedicated in 1410, and considered to be one of the finest examples of a church built in perpendicular style in the country.
+Return to the hotel for approximately 17.00.

 NB: Exact order of excursions may vary according to local conditions and tour manager's discretion.

 Please note: Post tour extra nights are available at a supplement.